badidaoud/Smart-Waste-Management-System/README.md

 ## Team and Roles

-Four of us built this through Catalyst Entrepreneurship:
+Four of us built this through Brilliant Catalyst Entrepreneurship:

 - **Jay S.** wrote the ESP32 firmware.
 - **Kenneth Martinez** was the most experienced of the four of us.
 He reviewed everyone's work and ended up presenting the project.